UWCS/stardust/content/resources/github-token-authentication/index.md

 For ✨security✨...

-From August 2021, GitHub announced they would not be allowing password authentication when using the command line to interact with GitHub.com [^1].
+From August 2021, GitHub announced they would not be allowing password authentication when using the command line to interact with github.com [^1].

-This means that in order to interact with GitHub from the command line you have to create "authentication tokens".
+This means that in order to interact with GitHub from the command line you have to create an "authentication token".

 ### What are authentication tokens?